 Chapter 8: The Cyclical Renewal Festivals will cover the importance of holding and participating in annual festivals.

-Chapter 9: Samples of Ancient-Present Festivals will cover about a dozen annual ancient egyptian festivals and how many of them are very familiar and being observed throughout the western world.
+Chapter 9: Samples of Ancient-Present Festivals will cover about a dozen annual ancient Egyptian festivals and how many of them are very familiar and are being observed throughout the Western world.

 Chapter 10: The Egyptian Spirited Fairs (Mouleds) will cover the main elements of a typical festival

-Chapter 11: Egyptian Themes of Saint’s Nick Traditional Festivities will cover a comparison between the commonly known Saint Nick’s Christmas traditions with a typical Ancient Egyptian festival of a folk-saint.
+Chapter 11: Egyptian Themes of Saint’s Nick Traditional Festivities will offer a comparison between the commonly known Saint Nick’s Christmas traditions and the typical Ancient Egyptian festival of a folk-saint.